arunpersaud/TagOrganizer/README.md

 ## Planned features

 - Support more image and video formats
-- Cache thumbnails or use system thumbnail cache
 - Merge tags (i.e., if we have a tag with a typo and want to merge it with another tag, can be done manually already by selecting one tag, adding the other and then deleting the first tag)